jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > *These themes have in common that they are about aesthetics and requirements.
-I did not have a good idea about a possible group title or even an insight I can draw from them, so I just moved them in approximation.*
+I did not have a good idea about a possible group title or even an insight I can draw from them, so I just moved them closer to each other.*

 #### Name Commonalities